Johann Christian Moier

 Johann Christian Moier (10 March 1786 – 1 April 1858) was a Baltic German medical researcher and surgeon.
 1834–1836 he was the rector of Tartu University.

 He was born in Reval (Tallinn).

 1803–1805 he studied at Tartu University.
-After that he studied at Göttingen University.
+After that he studied at Göttingen University and also at Padua university.
 Since 1813 he taught at the Imperial University of Dorpat.
+He worked as a professor of surgery at the University of Tartu from 1814 to 1836.
+From 1817 to 1830, Moier was briefly dean of the Faculty of Medicine at the University of Tartu on four occasions.

+He was rector of the University of Tartu from 1834 to 1836.

+Moier then moved to his estate in Bunino, Oryol Governorate, in Russia where he remained until his death.